Agnika0987/PRODIGY_DS_03/README.md

 The target variable is 'y', indicating whether the customer purchased the product (yes or no).

+# Data Preprocessing and Feature Encoding
+**1. Handling Outliers**

+For numerical columns like balance, duration, and campaign, we calculated the Interquartile Range (IQR) to identify and potentially handle outliers.
+We computed the lower and upper bounds for outliers using the formula:
+Lower Bound = Q1 - 1.5 * IQR
+Upper Bound = Q3 + 1.5 * IQR This ensures that values outside this range are considered outliers.

+**2. Label Encoding for Categorical Variables**

+For categorical columns (job, marital, education, default, housing, loan, contact, poutcome, month, and y), we used LabelEncoder to convert string labels into numerical values.
+This transformation is crucial for machine learning algorithms to process categorical data effectively.

+**3. Modeling**

+After preprocessing, the data was used to train a decision tree classifier using both gini and entropy criteria.
+Hyperparameter tuning (using GridSearchCV) was employed to improve accuracy, and the best model achieved around 90% accuracy.

 # Overall Insights
 1. **90% Accuracy, but Some Misses:** The model is doing well with 90% accuracy, but it still misses predicting some customers who would actually make a purchase.